 Where you have differing elevations to navigate (ie: down from a trailer/onto a deck/up steps/over a ledge and so on) you will need to set up a ramp.
 Just two sturdy planks should do it, with blocks of wood or other strong materials stacked in intervals beneath for support; a sheet of thick strong ply even better.
 A wedge or two is also advised: use as a chock on the downhill end of the pallet or stove for some protection against gravity.

 Longer, shallower ramps are better, as they decrease the angle of incline (and therefore the effort involved going uphill, and the danger of the stove getting away from you going downhill), but the longer the ramp the sturdier your planks need to be, and the more frequently you will need to space supports underneath.

 Where you are going to be rolling over sensitive surfaces (ie: carpet, tiles, polished concrete or wooden floors) you will want to lay down some protective material.
 Scrap plywood is ideal if you have access to it, but you can make do with laying down some tracks of widely spaced parallel strips of timber (scrap pine or the like).
-Where you have long distances to traverse across floors that need protecting, reuse your floor protector in the same way you reuse rollers: as you move off one set of ply/timber track onto another, extend your track by moving the unused set back to the front.
+Where you have long distances to traverse across floors that need protecting, reuse your floor protector in the same way you reuse rollers: as you move off one set of ply/timber track onto another, extend your track by moving the vacated set back to the front.

 Planning and Preparation

 Once you have collected everything you need, it’s time to work out your plan of attack and get set up: your ramp; the point at which you will abandon the pallet; the route you will take through your house; and the first stage of floor protection should all be considered and prepared in advance.